RillaStudios/responsiveplus/README.md

 The ResponsivePlus package comes with many easily callable methods, which can help you develop UI and logic components based on the users device, screen size, orientation, etc.

-- ResponsiveUtil.init(): Used to initialize the current screen type, device type, breakpoints, and more.
+- ResponsiveUtil.init() - Used to initialize the current screen type, device type, breakpoints, and more.
 Basically ensures all ResponsivePlus variables will be initialized.
 Should be called in main method.
 - ResponsiveUtil.isMobile() - Returns weather the current screen size is mobile (bool).
 - ResponsiveUtil.isTablet() - Returns weather the current screen size is tablet (bool).
 - ResponsiveUtil.isDesktop() - Retruns weather the current screen size is desktop (bool).